atilaneves/premock/README.md

-This header-only (C++) / single-module (D) library makes it possible to replace implementations of C and C++ functions with C++ or D callables for unit testing.
+This header-only (C++) / single-module (D) library makes it possible to replace implementations of C functions (and C++ free functions) with C++ or D callables (functions, lambdas, function objects) for unit testing.

+The motivation for premock is to write new tests for legacy C codebases that were not written with testability in mind.
+The example with `send` below is indicative of that.
+I would expect newly written code to not have a hard-coded IO call in the middle of its implementation.

 It works by using the preprocessor to redefine the functions to be mocked in the files to be tested by prepending `ut_` to them instead